SatoriSane/nexaView/README.md

 }
 ```

-**Note**: Balance is returned in satoshis (1 NEX = 100 satoshis).
+**Note**: Balance is returned in satoshis (1 NEXA = 100 satoshis).
 The frontend automatically converts it for display.

 ## 🤝 Contributing